 -Don’t forget that women are raped, beaten on the basis of their sexual orientation, and I mean women.

 -Let’s shout until they hear us, our silences won’t save us.

--Our sexual orientations and gender identities do not kill people, but LGBTQ+phobias do.
+-Our sexual orientations and gender identities do not kill people, but LGBT+phobias do.

--We want laws that protect us and that we can trust as LBTQ+ people and women
+-We want laws that protect us and that we can trust as LGBT+ people and women

 Corrective rape, is a reality – put in place legal systems that give us the strength to press charges.

 -If we remain silent, as Aude Lorde says, that silence will not protect us.

 The hashtag for this campaign will be :